 L.SMG-150: Introduction to Sport Management

 This course introduces students to the requisite skills and dispositions necessary to succeed in sport management, the prospective career paths, and current issues within sports and the academic discipline.
 The course serves as an introduction to subsequent courses in the sport management major and to the skills of budgeting, scheduling, and working in groups.
-Restricted to non-Senior students.
+Restricted to non-senior students.
 3 credits.

 L.SMG-225: Sports Business

-This course will study and critique multiple current issues surrounding sport, business, and capitalism through the lens of Catholic and secular teachings.
-An emphasis will be placed on how sports companies attempt to integrate e their mission statement into their daily operations and decisions that impact the bottom line.
+This course will study and critique current issues surrounding sport, business, and capitalism through the lens of Catholic and secular teachings.
+An emphasis will be placed on how sports companies attempt to integrate their mission statements into their daily operations and decisions that impact the bottom line.
 Students will travel to a Midwestern city to visit with sport management professionals at multiple entities.
 Prerequisite: L.SMG 150 or instructor consent.
 3 credits.
 January term.